 The Aquarium receives a tremendous number of requests for job shadowing and interviews.
 Unfortunately, we are unable to meet the demand.

 We do offer programs, such as Immersion Tours, for people to interact with our husbandry staff.
 Immersion Tours present a unique opportunity for personal time with certain staff, animals, and behind-the-scenes access at the Aquarium.
 Learn More

 We also have an internship program for college students who can work 120 hours in a semester and receive college credit.
-Learn more about internships at our Baltimore or Washington venues.
+Learn more about internships.

 For information on marine science education programs, check out BRIDGE at marine-ed.org/bridge.

 More information on careers in marine science can be found at marinecareers.net.

 The National Aquarium offers a number of ways for people to gain experience and lay the foundation for a fascinating and rewarding career in marine science.